Generic name: Vortioxetine (vor tye OX e teen)

 Missing doses of vortioxetine may increase your risk for relapse in your symptoms.

-Stopping vortioxetine abruptly may result in one or more of the following withdrawal symptoms: irritability, nausea, dizziness, vomiting, nightmares, headache, and/or paresthesias (prickling, tingling sensation on the skin).
+Stopping vortioxetine abruptly may result in one or more of the following withdrawal symptoms: headache, muscle tension, mood swings, sudden outbursts of anger, dizziness, and/or runny nose.

 Depression is also a part of bipolar illness.
 People with bipolar disorder who take antidepressants may be at risk for "switching" from depression into mania.
 Symptoms of mania include "high" or irritable mood, very high self esteem, decreased need for sleep, pressure to keep talking, racing thoughts, being easily distracted, frequently involved in activities with a large risk for bad consequences (for example, excessive buying sprees).

 Medical attention should be sought if serotonin syndrome is suspected.
 Please refer to serious side effects for signs/symptoms.

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with MDD who wish to become pregnant face important decisions.
 Untreated MDD has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.

 For mothers who have taken SSRIs during their pregnancy, there appears to be less than a 1% chance of infants developing persistent pulmonary hypertension.
 This is a potentially fatal condition that is associated with use of the antidepressant in the second half of pregnancy.
 However, women who discontinued antidepressant therapy were five times more likely to have a depression relapse than those who continued their antidepressant.
 If you are pregnant, please discuss the risks and benefits of antidepressant use with your healthcare provider.